 - 4 slices sourdough bread

-- honey enough to drizzle
+- local honey enough to drizzle

 Instructions